 Your cat’s veterinarian can determine whether anxiety medication is an appropriate treatment for your cat.
 There are anti-anxiety medicines for occasional use (for example if your cat is upset by fireworks, car rides, or houseguests).
 There are also longer-term anxiety medications for cats with chronic stress.
 If you and your vet determine that medication is the best way to manage your cat’s anxiety, it may involve follow-up visits with bloodwork.

 Cat Calming Products

 Cat calming products are an option but should be used in tandem with other efforts.
-There are supplements, sprays, diffusers, and plug-ins as options to help manage your cat’s anxiety.
-Be sure to talk to your vet about what’s best and safest for your cat.
+If your cat enjoys catnip, it can be an effective way to help calm them down.
+There are also supplements, sprays, diffusers, and plug-ins as options to help manage your cat’s anxiety.
+Before giving your cat any supplements, talk to your vet about what’s best and safest for your cat.

 Learn More From Stella & Chewy’s